All that analytics and data can’t give you the kind of insights that you can get from the horse’s mouth. And whose the

 If you are bootstrapping and want to perform user testing, it’s important for you to have a crystal clear understanding of your target audience.
 In case you are targeting tech bloggers, you wouldn’t invite a fashionista to conduct user testing.
 You would rather invite a young and curious techie.

 Once you find your guy to try out your product, sit with him or her and assign a simple task.
-Don’t offer any guidance, take a back seat, and see him or her perform the testing.
+Don’t offer any guidance, take a back seat, and see him perform the testing.
 Some of the biggest flaws may come to light.

 If you want to find whether your business is going in the right direction, check how consistently you are getting customer feedback.
 Generally, both of them are directly proportional.
 You can choose from the above methods and gather as much feedback as you can.
 Here’s a guide to preparing a questionnaire.